devjona/react-for-sinatra/README.md

 ### Accommodations:

-- To mitigate this issue, I also have sorting enabled from within React app with dummy data.
+- To mitigate this issue, I also have sorting enabled from within React app ~~with dummy data.~~
+- Edit: I no longer have dummy data; I load `sort_by=first_name` and then let React sort the data it has in state
+  - I'd like to practice with a new `fetch` every time the user selects a different sort, for fun.

 ## Is it a fail?